kubernetes/ingress-nginx/docs/index.md

 ### What is the flag '--watch-ingress-without-class' ?
 - Its a flag that is passed,as an argument, to the `nginx-ingress-controller` executable.
-In the configuration, it looks like this ;
+In the configuration, it looks like this:
 ```
 ...
 ...